GirlsOfSteelRobotics/DocsV2/source/index.rst

 - `Latest Robot Code`_

-Follow the steps in *Environment Setup* to install all of the required tools, then read through the rest of the documentation for details about or coding standard and workflow practices.
+Follow the steps in *Environment Setup* to install all of the required tools, then read through the rest of the documentation for details about our coding standard and workflow practices.

 .. toctree::
    :maxdepth: 1